runely/calendar-homey/README.md

 :exclamation:
 This means that if your calendar provider only uses the `X-WR-TIMEZONE` property, this app will assume your events is always in UTC!

+:exclamation:
+If your calendar provider uses the `Customized Time Zone` from Microsoft, the library parser **[node-ical](https://github.com/jens-maus/node-ical)** will try to convert this to the local timezone of your Homey.
+Unfortunately, Homey core sets the local `TZ` to **UTC**, so `Customized Time Zone` events will be treated as if they are in **UTC** timezone.

 ## Usage

 ### Sync